edgardsoza/Portfolio-finish-mobile-version/README.md

 - How long did it take this?

   - It took like 2 hours, contact form was easier than expected.

+- What is the project about?
+  - See my project information here: https://www.loom.com/share/43edb4a0a24747eebffd30bfbc436ca3.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>